The International Diabetes Federation is seeking the nomination of members for its Board of Directors 2023-2025.

 Ethics - active engagement in ethics and professional conduct committees for practice in the business, medical or non-medical domain or medical or social care research through management of submissions or service on review panels.

 Such skills may be professional or developed through volunteer work in diabetes.
-Such skills should have been exercised at a high level of national or international engagement.
+Such skills should have been exercised either at a high level of national engagement or internationally.

 Candidates wishing to nominate for the Vice-President without portfolio in the Physician or Healthcare Professional category must demonstrate at least 10 years of direct engagement in diabetes care, research and education, with a significant proportion of that engagement having taken place in the past 5 years.